-We make tabletop games, review others, and make Epic Duels decks.
+We publish tabletop games, review others, and make stuff for Epic Duels and Unmatched

 Epic Duels Gallery: Justin’s Epic Duels set (with added content)

 I’ve noticed that there isn’t really a good place to post pictures of Epic Duels.
 Would people post to a Facebook or Instagram account?
 We can’t really post at the Wiki and the boardgamegeek photos section isn’t ideal, either.
 We could fire up the old Yahoo! group, lol.